Active Shooter/Armed Intruder Incidents

 - Attempting to overcome the individual with force is a last resort that should only be initiated in the most extreme circumstances.

-- Remember, there may be more than one active shooter.
+- Remember, there may be more than one armed intruder.

 - Be careful not to make any changes to the scene of the incident since law enforcement authorities will investigate the area later.